top of page

-An explanation of the different meanings of the English phrasal verb 'Take On', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'take on' from a native speaker, with lots of examples in context

 Hello and welcome to my website all about English phrasal verbs.
 Each week, I take a different phrasal verb and look at how it is used by native speakers, with a focus on the different meanings that it has and the expressions and idioms that it is used in.